Emmotes/ic_spoilers/docs/season_5.md

         }
     ],
     "requirements": [],
-    "description": {"desc": "Increases the damage of Jim and everyone in the columns in front of and behind him by $(not_buffed amount)% for each affected Champion, stacking multiplicatively."}, "id": 1607,
+    "description": {"desc": "Increases the damage of Jim and everyone in the columns in front of and behind him by $(amount)% for each affected Champion, stacking multiplicatively."}, "id": 1607,
     "flavour_text": "",
     "graphic_id": 6099,